admiralnlson/castle-falkenstein-fvtt/README.md

 Please do not address issues you're facing with this system to R. Talsorian Games.
 They would not be in a position to help you.

+The Foundry 14 initial port was made by Lobo Grimn and denisbrandao.

 ----

 DISCLAIMER: This [Castle Falkenstein](https://rtalsoriangames.com/castle-falkenstien/) system for [Foundry Virtual Tabletop](https://foundryvtt.com/) is unofficial content provided under the [Homebrew Content Policy of R. Talsorian Games](https://rtalsoriangames.com/homebrew-content-policy/) and is not approved or endorsed by RTG.
 This content references materials that are the property of R. Talsorian Games and its licensees.